cargo-limit/cargo-limit/README.md

 - errors have highest priority
     - they never appear in the middle of warnings
     - warnings are skipped by default until errors are fixed
+    - all dependencies' warnings are skipped by default
 - all messages come in reversed order by default
     - to avoid extra scrolling
 - [duplicated messages](https://github.com/rust-lang/cargo/issues/3531#issuecomment-272043238) are skipped